rory1132/Math_Capstone/README.md

-# Math_Capstone
-# Final year capstone on matrix completion using Python
+# Final year capstone project on matrix completion using Python